RunzeWang0728/League-of-Legends-Analysis/README.md

 (the **p value** is equal to 0.50155)

 The p value generate by the test statistic and the empirical distribution are close to 0.5, which is larger than the significant level, α = 0.05.
 We fail to reject the null hypothesis which states that Xiaohu have a better performnace in Spring split than Summer split according to the gap between his DPG with and other players' DPG in average.
-Hence we can't state that Xiaohu have a better performance in Spring Split than Summer Split
+Hence we can't state that Xiaohu have a better performance in Spring Split than Summer Split.

+### The justification of the test statistic

+The test statistic we choose to doing the camprison between Xiaohu's performance in Spring Split and Summer Split is called the average DPG in each situation.
+The situation here is seperate by the side he is on and the champion he choose in one game; The DPG come from the ratio of damage he cause to the opponent per miniutes to the gold he earn per miniutes, which can showcase his performance of transfering the resource he gain to the damage he cause.
+As we all konw, League of legend is a 5V5 game which means that the win or loose of the game are not depend on one player.
+Therefore, the win rate can only be used when we are measure the team performance.
+Moreover, although the KDA seems to be a nice choice for judge one players performance, as we mention above, different champion's mechanism may cause the advantage of get the kills or gain the assistent, which can't not illustrate the performance of one player.
+The 'gap' between Xiaohu and other players here is the mean of average DPG in different situation.
+The test statistic we made is the mean of the gap in Spring split minus the mean of the gap in Summer split, which can provide a more convinced result to see if Xiaohu is able to do a better performance or not in Spring Split.

 ## Thank you for reading through this analysis!
 We firmly believe that Xiaohu will prove himself even more in future tournaments.
 Royal Never Give Up!